Energy Manager Overview

 - Importing from the grid - Do you have enough solar generation to be self-sufficient today, or should there be a period during the day when your battery should be charged from the grid?

 - Best time to charge - If there is a requirement to charge from the grid (generally because there is not enough solar today), when is the best time to do it?
-If it charges now, will it get cheaper later on?
-Energy Manager will take the future predictions into account when deciding when to charge.
-Why charge now if your prices are going to be cheaper later on?
+Energy Manager will take future predictions into account when deciding when to charge.

 âšī¸Amber Electric Smartshift (or other control methods)